Mental Health & Life Insurance Australia: What You Need to Know

 An adviser experienced with declined cases can:

 Yes.
-Taking antidepressants is common - about 1 in 8 Australians are prescribed them.
+Antidepressants are commonly prescribed in Australia.
 Insurers will assess based on the underlying condition, stability, and how well controlled you are on medication.
 Many people on stable SSRI therapy are approved with minimal or no loading.

 Seeing a psychologist or psychiatrist must be disclosed, but it's generally viewed positively.
 It shows you're actively managing your mental health.
 What matters more is the underlying condition and your current functioning.